-Jesus teaches us that it is where you are at the end of your journey that makes all the differnce.
+Jesus teaches us that it is where you are at the end of your journey that makes all the difference.
 It isn't that you were "once saved" that matters.
 It is if you endure to the end and stay saved that you can be eternally secured.

 Why would Jesus Christ say this if Christians automatically endure to the end and cannot be lost once they are born again???
-If you believe in "once saved always saved no matter what," then you need to get your knife out and cut these 10 words of Jesus from the book of Matthew!
+If you believe in "once saved always saved no matter what," then you need to get your scissors out and cut these 10 words of Jesus from the book of Matthew!

 |"But a certain man named Ananias, with

 Sapphira his wife, sold a possession, And kept back part of the price,